ameeraalam/Ryde/README.md

-# COMP-3004
+# Ryde
-Building a mobile app for course COMP-3004 with Olga Baysal
+A ride sharing app that makes life easier for drivers and passengers of the service